sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 ---
 <span class=lead-in>As patrons return to the theater, how can we Grow Forward to meet them?</span>

 The American theater's audiences are made of full humans.
-More than “butts in seats” and names on a donor page, what if we deepen our relationships with our communities so that they are truly mutually beneficial?
+More than “butts in seats” and names on a donor page, how can our relationships with our communities be deepened and made truly mutually beneficial?
 How can audiences become invested co-creators in our missions, visions, and values?

 How can we transform transactional relationships into vibrant partnerships as we grow forward toward a more equitable, robust, and responsive American theater?